owncloud/ocis/ocis/deployment/ocis_wopi.md

 * Linux server with docker and docker-compose installed
 * Three domains set up and pointing to your server
-  - ocis.* for serving oCIS
+  * ocis.* for serving oCIS
-  - collabora.* for serving Collabora
+  * collabora.* for serving Collabora
-  - onlyoffice.* for serving OnlyOffice
+  * onlyoffice.* for serving OnlyOffice
-  - codimd.* for serving CodiMD
-  - wopiserver.* for serving the WOPI server
+  * wopiserver.* for serving the WOPI server
-  - traefik.* for serving the Traefik dashboard
+  * traefik.* for serving the Traefik dashboard

 See also [example server setup]({{< ref "preparing_server" >}})

 ### Install oCIS and Traefik